akka/akka/akka-docs/src/main/paradox/typed/persistence-active-active.md

 There is a small utility class @api[LwwTime] that can be useful for implementing last writer wins semantics.
-It contains a timestamp representing current time when the event was persisted and an identifier of the data center that persisted it.
+It contains a timestamp representing current time when the event was persisted and an identifier of the replica that persisted it.
 When comparing two @api[LwwTime] the greatest timestamp wins.
 The replica identifier is used if the two timestamps are equal, and then the one from the data center sorted first in alphanumeric order wins.

-The nature of last writer wins means that if you only have one timestamp for the state the events must represent an update of the full state, otherwise there is a risk that the state in different data centers will be different and not eventually converge to the same state.
+The nature of last writer wins means that if you only have one timestamp for the state the events must represent an update of the full state.
+Otherwise, there is a risk that the state in different data centers will be different and not eventually converge.

 An example of that would be an entity representing a blog post and the fields `author` and `title` could be updated separately with events @scala[`AuthorChanged(newAuthor: String)`]@java[`new AuthorChanged(newAuthor)`] and @scala[`TitleChanged(newTitle: String)`]@java[`new TitleChanged(newTitle)`].

-Let's say the blog post is created and the initial state of `title=Akka, author=unknown` is in sync in both data centers `DC-A` and `DC-B`.
+Let's say the blog post is created and the initial state of `title=Akka, author=unknown` is in sync in both replicas `DC-A` and `DC-B.

 In `DC-A` author is changed to "Bob" at time `100`.
 Before that event has been replicated over to `DC-B` the title is updated to "Akka News" at time `101` in `DC-B`.
 When the events have been replicated the result will be: